tomcatmanager/tomcatmanager/CONTRIBUTING.rst

     $ pyenv local tomcatmanager-3.7 tomcatmanager-3.6 tomcatmanager-3.5 tomcatmanager-3.4

-Whether you ran the script, or did it by hand, you now have isolated virtualenvs just for tomcatmanager for each of the three python versions.
+Whether you ran the script, or did it by hand, you now have isolated virtualenvs for each of the minor python versions.
 This table shows various python commands, the version of python which will be executed, and the virtualenv it will utilize.

 =============  ======  =================
 Command        python   virtualenv